hmcts/xui-next/README.md

 nx run-many -t test -- run all tests

 This is a test commit to main branch to troubleshoot IDE issues

+This is a test commit to main branch to troubleshoot IDE issues 2